kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 Containers within a `Pod` can all reach each other's ports on `localhost`.

+Figure 2 illustrates localhost communications between two containers on the same pod.
+You define a pod 1 network namespace that essentially provides pod 1 with its own network stack.
+Containers on pod 1 share a single IP and MAC address; containers on pod 1 are configured with separate port numbers.

-{{< figure src="/docs/images/k8net-localhost-PodSameHost.drawio.svg" alt="k8s net arch2" class="diagram-large" caption="Figure 2.
-Container localhost and L2 bridging" >}}
+{{< figure src="/docs/images/k8net-localhost.drawio.svg" alt="k8s localhost" class="diagram-large" caption="Figure 2.
+Container 1 - Container 2 using localhost" >}}

-This also means that your containers within a `Pod` must coordinate port usage, but this is no different from processes in a VM.
-This is called the "IP-per-pod" model.
+Your containers within a `Pod` must coordinate port usage, but this is no different from processes in a VM.

-How this is implemented is a detail of the particular container runtime in use.
+How this is implemented is a detail of the particular container runtime you employ in your environment .

-It is possible to request ports on the `Node` itself which forward to your `Pod` (called host ports), but this is a very niche operation.
-How that forwarding is implemented is also a detail of the container runtime.
+It is possible to request ports, call host ports on the `Node` itself which forward packets to your `Pod`.
+This is a very niche operation.
+How that forwarding is implemented is a detail of the container runtime.
 The `Pod` itself is blind to the existence or non-existence of host ports.

 ### Pods on the same node.